swri-robotics/marti_common/README.md

 This repository provides various utility packages created at [Southwest Reseach Institute](http://www.swri.org)'s [Intelligent Vehicle Systems](http://www.swri.org/4org/d10/isd/ivs/default.htm) section for working with [Robot Operating System(ROS)](http://www.ros.org).

-Installation (ROS Indigo, Jade, Kinetic)
+Installation (ROS Indigo, Jade, Kinetic, Lunar)
 -------------

-If you have installed ROS Indigo, Jade, or Kinetic, you can install any of the packages in this repository with apt-get:
+If you have installed ROS Indigo, Jade, Kinetic, or Lunar, you can install any of the packages in this repository with apt-get:

     sudo apt-get install ros-${ROS_DISTRO}-<package>